 - Goals you mentioned (“preparing for a product launch in June”)

-You can also manually tell ChatGPT to remember something.
-For example:
+You can also manually tell ChatGPT to remember something:

 Saved memories are always active in future conversations unless you delete them.
 They appear in Settings → Personalization → Manage Memories.